 Yes, you can be a Borrower and Lender at the same time.

 Is LBT regulated?

 Yes, Lend & Borrow Trust Company Limited is authorised and regulated by the Financial Conduct Authority (709373) to operate an electronic system in relation to lending and is permitted to hold and/or control Client Money.
+Additionally, LBT is authorised for credit broking, debt administration and debt-collecting.
+This enables LBT to arrange loans outside of the P2P Marketplace as a credit broker.
 Other services provided by LBT are not regulated activities.